“Hold up the train. Munitions ship on fire and making for Pier 6 ... Goodbye boys.”

 Vincent Coleman's neighbourhood

-Nova Scotia Archives and Records Management, Notman Collection
+Nova Scotia Archives, Notman Collection

 He worked not in the grand brick passenger station on North Street but in the deceptively small wooden station in the middle of the Richmond rail yards.
 Working only a few feet from the harbour with its busy piers , his job was to control the massive rail traffic generated by the crowded wartime harbour of Halifax.
 He sent orders to the countless trains feeding freight into the ship filled wharves of North End Halifax as well as routing the heavy wartime passenger traffic passing into the North Street Station and the vital troop trains and hospital trains from the Pier 2 ocean liner terminal.